 Strawberry Nutrition Facts

-Strawberries are rich in vitamin C and other antioxidants, which help reduce the risk of serious health conditions like cancer, diabetes, stroke, and heart disease.
+Strawberries' high levels of vitamin C and other antioxidants help reduce the risk of serious health conditions like cancer, diabetes, stroke, and heart disease.

 - Vitamin K